Yinshangyi/nyc-taxi-rides-spark/README.md

 - pickup_latitude: Latitude where the meter was engaged
 - dropoff_longitude: Longitude where the meter was disengaged
 - dropoff_latitude: Latitude where the meter was disengaged
-- fare_amount: fare of the ride
+- fare_amount: Fare of the ride
 I also used external data in addition to the features provided my Kaggle to take into consideration the weather, the holidays/weekends.